Kaisel999/Complete-Movement-Script/README.md

 # Complete-Movement-Script
-Some lines of code in the video are not required so I will add the latest script here I'm still fixing some of the code so you guys can fix it if you download
+This is an outdated .unitypackage go to the releases so that you can get the latest version